berivanyavuz/Cyclist_Bike_Share_Case_Study/03_PROCESS.md

     <img width="351" alt="member types" src="https://github.com/user-attachments/assets/6fe1aeeb-c533-4148-9251-e9d35febd707">

-  - started_atand ended_at columns have TIMESTAMP data type so we need to extract the months, days and hours.
+  - started_at and ended_at columns have TIMESTAMP data type so we need to extract the months, days and hours.

   4-  **CLEANING DATA**